frothkoetter/cdw/README.md

 |...|
 |year=__HIVE_DEFAULT_PARTITION__|

-Experiment with different queries to see effects of the columnar format and cache.
+Experiment with different queries to see effects of the columnar storage format and cache.

 QUERY: Airline Delay Aggregate Metrics by Airplane on managed table